Bow Wow (rapper): 2007–2009: Face Off and New Jack City II

 Bow Wow and Omarion released a collaborative album on December 11, 2007, Face Off.
-The first single was "Girlfriend", which peaked at #33 on the Hot 100.
+The first single was "Girlfriend", which peaked at No. 33 on the Hot 100.
 The second single was "Hey Baby (Jump Off)".
 He released a mixtape title Half Man, Half Dog Vol. 1 that year.
 Half Man, Half Dog Vol. 2 was released as a sequel to the mixtape in February 2009.

 New Jack City II, his sixth album, was released in March 2009 was his first album to include a Parental Advisory: Steven Roberts of MTV News observed that this album explored "the influence of crack cocaine in inner-city communities", and featured such guests as T.I.

 Three promo singles were released in late 2008: "Marco Polo" featuring Soulja Boy, "Big Girls", and "Roc The Mic".
-The first official single, "You Can Get It All" featuring Johntá Austin, samples TLC's "Baby-Baby-Baby" and peaked at #55 on the Hot 100 and #9 on the Hot Rap Tracks.
+The first official single, "You Can Get It All" featuring Johntá Austin, samples TLC's "Baby-Baby-Baby" and peaked at No. 55 on the Hot 100 and No. 9 on the Hot Rap Tracks.
 On July 4, 2009, his new song "I Know I'm The Shit" off his DJ Drama-hosted mixtape, makes a references working on his new album Underrated and that it is already in production.
 On August 16, Bow Wow announced his signing to Cash Money Records, joining an all-star roster that already includes Nicki Minaj, Drake, Lil Wayne and Birdman, among others.